OHDSI/CohortAlgebra/cran-comments.md

 removed dependency on Andromeda R Package copyright updated to 2025 changed package url to CRAN canonical form
+Because of use of native pipe, clarified dependency to R 4.1.0

 ## Test environments
 * Ubuntu 20.04, R 4.3.1